Ultimate Gili Islands Travel Guide: Which Gili Island Is Best for Honeymoon?

 There aren’t as many direct ferries to Gili Meno & Gili Air, so sometimes boats will do multiple stops.
 It takes between 1 hour (from Amed), 1.5 hours from Padangbai to 2.5 hours (from Serangan) to get to Gili Trawangan.

-Book your Bali to Gili Trawangan ferry
+- Book your Bali to Gili Trawangan ferry

-Book your Bali to Gili Air ferry
+- Book your Bali to Gili Air ferry

-Book your Bali to Gili Meno ferry
+- Book your Bali to Gili Meno ferry

 From Lombok, it’s just a 10-15 minute speedboat from Teluk Nare harbour or 30 minute ferry from the popular resort hub, Senggigi.

-From October to April, during the rainy season, we recommend considering taking a flight to Lombok (airport code: LOP) rather than a boat because of the unpredictable sea conditions and the possibility of last-minute boat cancellations.
+From November to March, during the rainy season, we recommend considering taking a flight to Lombok (airport code: LOP) rather than a boat because of the unpredictable sea conditions and the possibility of last-minute boat cancellations.

 Getting around the Gili Islands